ksylla/healthcheck-lab/README.md

-# HEALTHCHECK to be used for controlling the intialisation sequence
+# HEALTHCHECK for monitoring and for controlling the intialisation sequence -- compose file version 2.1

+The extension of the `depends_on` option in version 2.1 is not available in version 3.0 and 3.1.

+The `depends_on` option of version 3 is the same as in version 2.

 ## install and run an experiment
 ```